columbia/crane/README.md

 0. Commands to checkout a brand-new project:
-Please make sure the absolute paths of the "crane" repo are the same on all the machines, including the three replica machines and the client machine.
+Please make sure the absolute paths of the "crane" repo are the same on all the machines, including the three replica machines and the client machine, because our script uses parallel-ssh to run the whole system, so the same crane path setting on all these four machines is required.
 > git clone https://github.com/columbia/crane
 > cd $MSMR_ROOT
 > git pull